visual-framework/vf-wp/docs/blocks.md

 * [Publications](/wp-content/plugins/vf-publications-block/README.md)
 * [Publications Group EBI](/wp-content/plugins/vf-publications-group-ebi-block/README.md)

-<sup>†1</sup> The Example plugin block is used for development testing and should not be activated on live websites.
+<sup>†1 The Example plugin block is used for development testing and should not be activated on live websites.</sup>

-<sup>†2</sup> The Latest Posts plugin block was deprecated and replaced with an ACF block better suited for local WordPress content.
+<sup>†2 The Latest Posts plugin block was deprecated and replaced with an ACF block better suited for local WordPress content.</sup>

-## Advanced Custom Fields Blocks
+## ACF Blocks

 ACF blocks are registered for use in the Gutenberg editor using the [Advanced Custom Fields plugin](https://www.advancedcustomfields.com/resources/blocks/).
-Unlike plugin blocks, default configuration cannot be defined on a per-site basis.
-They are best suited for single instances of local content and easy development.
+Unlike plugin blocks, their default configuration cannot be defined on a per-site basis.
+They are defined using the `VFWP_Block` class.

+ACF blocks are best suited for single instances of local content and easy development.
 They are located in the parent or child themes.

 Available ACF blocks: